Four Flies on Grey Velvet: Plot

 Arrosio visits Villa Rapidi, a psychiatric facility, and speaks with a doctor about an unnamed patient diagnosed as a homicidal maniac.
 When this patient's father suddenly died, the psychotic symptoms inexplicably disappeared, and the patient was discharged.
 Later, while trailing the unidentified patient in a subway station, Arrosio is ambushed and murdered with a poison-filled syringe in a bathroom stall.

 Just as Dalia begins to suspect the killer's identity, the killer appears and stabs her to death while she is alone in Roberto's house.
 The police use optography to generate the last image Dalia saw before death but only obtain a blurry picture of four dark smudges against a grey background.
-The technician says the resulting image resembles four flies.
+The technician notes that the resulting image resembles four flies.

 One night, Godfrey advises Roberto to wait in his house with a gun, deducing that the killer will come for him next.
 As Roberto waits in the dark, Godfrey calls to check on him, but the call is cut off.
 Shortly afterwards, Nina arrives home.
-Roberto urges her to leave for her safety, but he notices Nina's pendant necklace.
-It is a fly enclosed in glass, and as it swings, it gives the appearance of several flies.
+Roberto urges her to leave for her safety, but he notices Nina's pendant necklace; it is a fly enclosed in glass, and as it swings, it gives the appearance of several flies.

 As Roberto realizes Nina is the killer, she grabs his gun and shoots him in the shoulder.
 Holding Roberto at gunpoint, Nina explains that because her abusive stepfather wanted a son at all costs, he forced her to wear boys' clothing and ultimately committed her to the Villa Rapidi asylum.
 His death cured her condition but robbed her of the chance to enact revenge, leaving her frustrated.
 After Nina met Roberto, who bore a striking resemblance to her stepfather, she plotted to torment and murder Roberto as a proxy for her stepfather.

 Nina repeatedly shoots Roberto until Godfrey arrives, distracting Nina before Roberto knocks the gun out of her hands.
 As Nina flees, Roberto tells Godfrey that he has realized that the protagonist of his nightmares was actually Nina.
 Nina speeds away in Roberto's car but crashes into the back of a truck.
 The truck's rear bumper decapitates her, and the car explodes into flames.

 Production

+Casting

-Some of the earlier cast considerations for the main role Roberto Tobias were Terence Stamp, Michael York and even some members of the Beatles.
-Argento did not want to use the "image caught in the retina" plot device since it was too fantastic.
+Some of the earlier cast considerations for the main role Roberto were Terence Stamp, Michael York and even some members of the Beatles.
+York was even signed to a contract, but dropped out at the last minute after shooting on Zeppelin went over-schedule.
+Argento cast Michael Brandon after seeing his performance in Lovers and Other Strangers (1970).

+Bud Spencer appeared in the film for free, as a favor to his friend Argento, in exchange for his likeness not being used in the film's marketing.
+The character of Diomede/Godfrey was based on a character in the novel The Screaming Mimi, which had previously been the basis for Argento's The Bird with the Crystal Plumage (1970).